Hansoft/SAFeKit/README.md

 be answered when other obligations so permit.

 Scaled Agile Framework and SAFe are trademarks of Leffingwell, LLC.
-These trademarks are only used for reference purpose and their use does imply any kind of endorsement of Hansoft Scaled Agile Support Kit by Leffingwell, LLC.
+These trademarks are only used for reference purpose and their use do not imply any kind of endorsement of Hansoft Scaled Agile Support Kit by Leffingwell, LLC.